 |Illinois Everbearing Mulberry 1 gal|

 Morus rubra x 'Illinois Everbearing.'
 This easy-going Midwest native attracts birds and people during summer months with little care.
 Big black-purple fruit make great eating off the tree, or use for tarts/pies/jams.
 Water during dry spells and prune lightly in early spring.
 Fast growth to 20' x 15.'
-Plants as of October 2021 are about 2.5' tall, size of photo, going dormant.
+Plants as of April 2022 are about 3' tall, leafing out.

 |Contorted Mulberry 1 gal|

 Morus alba 'Unryu' is a fantastically twisted specimen that is especially appealing in the winter landscape.
 During summer months the small white fruit slowly turn violet.
 You can pop them in your mouth or leave on branches for exotic bouquets when stripped of leaves.
 Self-fertile.
 Leaves can be used to feed silkworms.
 To 8' x 6'.
-Plants as of October 2021 are about 2.5' tall, going dormant.
+Plants as of April 2022 are about 3' tall and leafing out.

 |Dwarf Everbearing Mulberry grower's pot|

 Morus nigra.
 The dwarf everbearing mulberry produces fabulous berries throughout summer months on a small bush, suitable for containers through zones 6-9.
 Can be pruned to 4' in pots or 6' in the ground.
 Self-fertile.
-Grown in 4" x 9" grower pots, these shrubs are about a foot tall, branching, going dormant as of October 2021.
+Grown in 4" x 9" grower pots, these shrubs are about 2' tall, branching, leafing out as of April 2022.

 |Weeping Mulberry 1 gal|

 Morus alba 'Pendula'.
 All weeping specimens are show stoppers, and none more so than the weeping Mulberry when it's draped in dark and dappled berries.
 The flexible branches make a natural espalier when planted at the base of a wall.
-You can also train it to the desired height for branching to gracefully fall to earth.
+You can also train it as a shrub to the desired height up to about 10', then allow branches to tumble down.
 12' x 8', self-fertile.
-Grown in 1 gal containers, plants are staked to about 3', going dormant as of October 2021.
+Grown in 1 gal containers, plants are staked to about 3', leafing out as of April 2022.